becoinc/DCOS-Azure/README.md

 * It is assumed that you have a functioning Azure client installed.
 You can do so [here](https://github.com/Azure/azure-cli)

 * Install [Terraform](https://www.terraform.io/downloads.html).
 This was
-tested with `v0.10.0` on macOS Sierra.
+tested with `v0.10.7` on macOS Sierra.
+Using `v0.3.1` of the AzureRM provider.

 * Create credentials for Terraform to access Azure.
 To do so, you will need to following environment variables :